postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 Postman account users can create an unlimited number of personal Workspaces.
 Users who don't have a Postman account can have only one personal Workspace.

-Postman Pro and Postman Enterprise teams have one default team Workspace can create an unlimited number of Workspaces.
+Postman Pro and Postman Enterprise teams have one default team Workspace and can create an unlimited number of Workspaces.

 ### How to create a new Workspace